-The existing museum shop MAO is located at the ground floor of the western part of Fužine Castle, where the entrance to the museum's exhibition spaces is enabled via the external atrium.
-The old shop with its ticket office took up most of the entrance hall which became problematic during the exhibition openings and large gatherings.
-At those times, people preferred to stay in the outer atrium in order to avoid standing among the display products.
+The existing museum shop MAO is located at the ground floor of the western part of Fužine Castle where the entrance to the museum’s exhibition spaces on the ground and first floor is enabled via the castle’s outer atrium.
+Unfortunately the current museum shop with its ticket office and design products has taken up most of the entrance hall space which tended to become a problem during the exhibition openings and large gatherings.
+In which case people preferred to stay in the outer atrium in order to avoid standing among the display products.

-The new program brief asked for the new shop to enable the lease of space to larger closed groups, the organization of round tables, smaller exhibitions and other events.
+The new shop layout should enable the lease of space to larger private gatherings, the organization of round tables, smaller exhibitions and other events.
 At those times, most of the design products should remain on display whilst not taking up too much space.
-The challenge for us was to fulfill these requirements with a single, clearly expressed design gesture.
+The challenge for us was to organize and place all the design products on display with a single, clearly expressed, design move.

-We took inspiration from Superstudio's "Il Monumento Continuo" - The Continuous Monument drawing, illustrating their belief that “by extending a single piece of architecture over the entire world, they could ‘put cosmic order on earth’”.
-Superstudio understood this particular act, in contrast to many Utopian schemes of the time, “as nurturing rather than an obliterating the natural world” (MoMA, 2021) (Cline & di Carlo in Riley, 2002, p.72).
+In 1969, Superstudio presented a series of theoretical drawings called "Il Monumento Continuo" (The Continuous Monument), illustrating their belief that “by extending a single piece of architecture over the entire world, they could ‘put cosmic order on earth’”.
+Superstudio understood this particular act, in contrast to many Utopian schemes of the time, “as nurturing rather than obliterating the natural world” (MoMA, 2021) (Cline & di Carlo in Riley, 2002, p.72).

-We understand furniture design as design of small architecture.
-Hence the new cabinet of curiosities becomes our "single piece of architecture" that clearly separates all the exhibition paths, visually indicates the service and sales backspace together with the central part of the shop, where there is enough free space for small exhibition, furniture testing and social interaction, oriented towards the external atrium.
+We took Superstudio’s idea of “a single piece of architecture" as the starting point for arranging the new museum shop where the entire sales and exhibition space would be organized with a single piece of furniture.
+We understand the design of furniture as the design of small architecture.
+A single, infinitely long architecture thus becomes a new spatial divider where the exhibition paths in all directions are clearly separated, the service and sales backspace visually indicated, together with the central part of the shop where there is enough free space for small exhibition, furniture testing and social interaction, oriented towards the external atrium.

 (MoMA, 2021): Retrieved from: https://www.moma.org/collection/works/934, Accessed: July, 2021)